syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-ExpandedSubProcess.md

 ---
 layout: post
-title: BPMN ExpandedSubProcess | Syncfusion
+title: Visualize graphical object using BPMN ExpandedSubProcess | Syncfusion
 description: A ExpandedSubProcess is used to frame a part of the diagram, shows that elements included in it are logically belong together.
 platform: wpf
 control: SfDiagram
 documentation: ug
 ---

-# BPMN ExpandedSubProcess
+# BPMN ExpandedSubProcess and its customization

 A ExpandedSubProcess is used to frame a part of the diagram, shows that elements included in it are logically belong together and does not have any other semantics other than organizing elements.